Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 ### Overview

-This sample shows how a .NET Core MVC Web app that uses [OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign in users and use Azure AD Application Roles (app roles) for authorization.
-App roles, along with Security groups are popular means to implement authorization.
+This sample shows how a .NET Core MVC Web app that uses [OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign in users and use Azure AD [App Roles](aka.ms/approles) for authorization.
+[App Roles](aka.ms/approles), along with Security groups are popular means to implement authorization.

-This application implements RBAC using Azure AD's Application Roles & Role Claims feature.
+This application implements RBAC using Azure AD's App roles & Role Claims feature.
 Another approach is to use Azure AD Groups and Group Claims, as shown in [WebApp-GroupClaims](../../5-WebApp-AuthZ/5-2-Groups/README.md).
-Azure AD Groups and Application Roles are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.
+Azure AD Groups and [App Roles](aka.ms/approles) are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.

-Using RBAC with Application Roles and Role Claims, developers can securely enforce authorization policies with minimal effort on their part.
+Using RBAC with App roles and Role Claims, developers can securely enforce authorization policies with minimal effort on their part.

 - A Microsoft Identity Platform Office Hours session covered Azure AD App roles and security groups, featuring this scenario and this sample.
-A recording of the session is is provided in this video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)
+A recording of the session is is provided in this video [Using Security Groups and App roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).